 Kleine Namutoni & Dik-Dik Drive

 This waterhole`s name is Afrikaans for ‘small Namutoni’, a comparison between this site and the larger King Nehale waterhole at nearby Namutoni Restcamp.
 The artesian spring here forms a large vegetation-free lake which is very popular with the local animal population, particularly elephants and giraffe, and being so close to the Park’s Von Lindequist Gate, it can get busy with human visitors too.
+It is often the first stop with people on their way in, or briefly checked when en route to exit the park before the gates close at sundown.
+The light here is especially good late in the afternoon.

 Please bear in mind that all my images are subject to copyright.
 They are not free to use and have been embedded with a digital watermark.

-Despite three separate holiday visits to Etosha, I`ve never seen many reptiles, just a single snake and a handful of small to medium-sized lizards apart from a big Monitor Lizard strolling past our chalet at Dolomite Camp in 2015.
+Despite three separate holiday visits to Etosha, I`ve never seen many reptiles, just a single snake and a handful of small to medium-sized lizards, apart from a big Monitor Lizard strolling past our chalet at Dolomite Camp in 2015.

-This guy was draped over a boulder beside the parking area at Kleine Namutoni on my last visit but ducked into cover just as I was levelling my camera.
+The guy on the left guy was draped over a boulder beside the parking area at Kleine Namutoni on my last visit but ducked into cover just as I was levelling my camera.

 Detailed information on Namibia and additional images taken there can be found on Clydeside Images.com.
 Utilise the blog`s search box or the `Overseas-Namibia` fly-out label on the right-hand side of the blog page.
 Please bear in mind that my Stock Photography Archive has even more shots taken in Namibia.
 If you wish to purchase any image(s) please email using the Contact Form and I will respond at the earliest opportunity.